-I was recently invited to take part in a panel at the Brookings Institution about the future of work in light of accelerating technological advances, and during that panel (which is now available on YouTube) (and also independently filmed by a YouTuber) I mentioned YouTube as an example of the kind of work I see right now that is new to this world, and yet remains mostly unrecognized as being work.
+In 2015 I was invited to take part in a panel at the Brookings Institution about the future of work in light of accelerating technological advances, and during that panel (which is available on YouTube), I mentioned YouTube as an example of the kind of work I see right now that is new to this world, and yet remains mostly unrecognized as being work.
 I'd like to expand on that here using another of my passions as an example - Star Wars.

 A New New Hope

-A not so long time ago in a world not so far away, I watched one of the Internet's first viral Star Wars videos.
+Not so long ago in a world not so far away, I watched one of the Internet's first viral Star Wars videos.
 It was called Troops and appeared in 1997.
-It is a parody of the show COPS within the Star Wars universe and was released onto the Internet for free by its creator, Kevin Rubio who just really loved Star Wars and wanted to make a fan film.
+It was a parody of the show COPS within the Star Wars universe and was released onto the Internet for free by its creator, Kevin Rubio who just really loved Star Wars and wanted to make a fan film.
 If you've never watched it, here you go.

 This single viral fan film had a ripple effect, and is considered one of the films that helped create the modern fan film movement.
 It inspired people to grab their cameras and go out and do the same.
 The key here is that it inspired.
 Kevin put a lot of work into its creation and gifted it to the world for free.
 Fans then watched it, loved it, shared it, and some went about creating their own videos to give back to the world in return.
 In effect, a video led to more videos, and thus more video makers.